 The result since we got the SodaStream?
-Our water intake has increased to an average of 7-9 cups per day (from 5-6 cups) and I cannot, for the life of me, stop putting stuff in my water.
+Our water intake has increased to an average of seven to nine cups per day (from five to six cups) and I cannot, for the life of me, stop putting stuff in my water.
 I love adding fruits, herbs and sometimes a natural sweetener like honey to water or sparkling water made with the SodaStream.
-If you're a sucker for soft drinks, this trick will reduce your cravings for sugary and high-calorie soda pops (as per aforementioned soda pop-loving spouse).
+If you have clients that cannot stop with the soft drinks, this trick will reduce your cravings for sugary and high-calorie soda pops (as per aforementioned soda pop-loving spouse).

-Here are our 5 favourite fruit infusions to help make water taste better and up your daily intake.
+Here are our five favorite fruit infusions to help make water taste better and help your clients increase their daily intake.

-A major source of Vitamin C and antioxidant lycopene, grapefruit adds a sweet and tangy flavour to your water.
+A major source of Vitamin C and the antioxidant lycopene, grapefruit adds a sweet and tangy flavour to your water.
 Be sure to throw in juicy chunks and a squeeze for extra grapefruit goodness.
-A few sprigs of thyme help boost the fragrance :)
+A few sprigs of thyme help boost the fragrance.

 2. Lemon Strawberry

-Sweet but low on the glycemic index, blueberries up the prettiness of your drink by 100x.
+Sweet but low on the glycemic index, blueberries increase the prettiness of your drink by 100.
 Crush the berries first for extra flavour.
 Slice or mince ginger for some added gastrointestinal relief.